DevoInc/python-sdk/docs/sender/data.md

 + cert **(_str_)**: cert src file
 + chain **(_str_)**: chain src file

-Can be verify by adding "verify_config": true to the configuration file, in case any of the variables is invalid or incompatible with each other a DevoSenderException will be raised indicating the variable that’s causing the trouble, below an example of the file and an exception:
+Can be verified by adding `"verify_config": true` to the configuration file, in case any of the variables is invalid or incompatible with each other a `DevoSenderException` will be raised indicating the variable that’s causing the trouble, below an example of the file and an exception:

 ```json
   {